Security of information

-Trade and Investment Queensland is committed to protecting your privacy by complying with the eleven Information Privacy Principles (IPPs) as detailed in the Act.
+TIQ is committed to protecting your privacy by complying with the 11 information privacy principles contained in the Act.

-Trade and Investment Queensland will comply with the IPPs in relation to the collection, storage, use and disclosure of personal information, which you as a client may supply to us.
-We will only collect information if it is necessary for us to provide a service to you, or maintain our relationships with you.
+TIQ will comply with the principles in relation to the collection, storage, use and disclosure of personal information that you may supply to us.
+We will only collect information if it is necessary for us to provide a service to you or to maintain our ongoing relationship.
 Any information we collect will not be used or disclosed other than for:

 - the purpose for which it was collected

 - the purpose that you would reasonably expect